scottgal/mostlylucid.nugetpackages/Mostlylucid.BotDetection/docs/ai-detection.md

 # AI Detection

-The AI detection system provides machine learning-based bot classification using ONNX models and optional LLM inference.
+The AI detection system provides machine learning-based bot classification using a learned heuristic model and optional LLM inference.
 This is a **key feature** that enables continuous learning and adaptive detection.

 ## Architecture Overview